gabrielstarosky/gabrielstarosky/README.md

 ### Hello!
 I'm Gabriel Starosky

-Currently I work as a **Senior Technology and Operations Analyst** at *Santander* bank.
+Currently I work as a **Technology and Operations Specialist** at *F1rst* bank.
 I'm experienced with:

 * Data pipelines with Apache Airflow
 * Data visualization with Jupyter Notebook and Metabase